New Jersey Personal Injury Lawyer

-Recovering compensation for injured individuals is our ultimate goal.
-We will analyze your case, determine who’s responsible, and hold them accountable to the fullest extent of the law.
-Our attorneys specialize in handling difficult and complex cases against all types of defendants.
+Recovering compensation for injured individuals is our NJ personal injury law firm’s ultimate goal.
+Our team of award winning personal injury attorneys will analyze your New Jersey case, determine who’s responsible, and hold them accountable to the fullest extent of the law.
+Our personal injury attorneys in NJ specialize in handling difficult and complex cases against all types of defendants.
 We work hard to ensure that clients receive proper damages for their personal injuries.
 This may include pain and suffering, medical expenses, lost wages, emotional distress and loss of consortium.

-Our lawyers have successfully represented the seriously injured in practically every type of personal injury case, and we have won more than $1 billion for our personal injury clients.
-Our certified civil trial attorneys have won some of the largest settlements and verdicts in State history.
-In fact, we have won more eight and nine figure personal injury verdicts and settlements than any other New Jersey law firm.
+Our personal injury lawyers in New Jersey have successfully represented the seriously injured in practically every type of personal injury case, and we have won more than $1 billion for our personal injury clients.
+Our certified civil trial attorneys have won some of the largest settlements and verdicts in New Jersey history.
+In fact, we have won more eight and nine figure personal injury verdicts and settlements than any other New Jersey personal injury law firm.
+This includes the two largest personal injury jury verdicts in New Jersey history.
+You can also read about the landmark $125 million settlement that we obtained for a woman who was crushed by a utility pole and suffered paralysis.
+This is the largest personal injury settlement in New Jersey history.
+Results may vary depending on your particular facts and legal circumstances.

 Recovering compensation for injured individuals is one of the primary areas of our law practice.
 We will analyze your case, determine who’s responsible and hold them accountable to the fullest extent of the law.
-Our attorneys specialize in handling difficult and complex cases against major corporations, product manufacturers, drunk drivers, medical professionals, hospitals, retailers and others.
+Our New Jersey personal injury attorneys specialize in handling difficult and complex cases against major corporations, product manufacturers, drunk drivers, medical professionals, hospitals, retailers and others.
 We work hard to ensure that clients receive what they truly deserve for their personal injuries.
-The first step to receiving the compensation you deserve is to call Mazie Slater Katz & Freeman at 973-228-9898 for a free consultation.
+The first step to receiving the compensation you deserve is to call Mazie Slater Katz & Freeman at 973-228-9898 for a free consultation with one of our award winning New Jersey personal injury lawyers.

 What Is a Personal Injury Lawsuit?